 In addition to thorough and clearly written indemnities, there are several other clauses in the purchase and sale agreement which, if properly drafted, can help protect the purchaser against unwanted successor liability.
 First, the assets and liabilities being included and those which are excluded from the transaction should be listed with as much specificity as possible.
 Second, the purchaser should ask for a representation that there are no undisclosed liabilities.
 It may be useful to include as part of this representation a statement that the relevant line and staff employees who work with the assets on a daily basis were consulted as to this statement.
 Third, the purchaser could propose a post-closing covenant from the seller that the seller will not dissolve or merge out of existence within a specified period of time after closing.
 Fourth, avoid any references in the agreement to the fact that the purchaser is buying the "business" of the seller.
-This last clause may be somewhat problematical, since many drafters and/or business people often wish to include a statement that the purchaser is buying the particular business of the seller, both because the buyer's representatives view the transaction as an acquisition of a business and because such language could arguably pick up related assets which are overlooked or inadvertently left out of the appropriate schedules or exhibits.
+This last clause may be somewhat problematical, since many drafters and/or business people often wish to include a statement that the purchaser is buying the particular business and because such language could arguably pick up related assets which are overlooked or inadvertently left out of the appropriate schedules or exhibits.